brettelliot/ecal/README.rst

     2018-01-05   SONC  amc
     2018-01-05    WBA  bmo

+Days with no earnings announcements will have no rows in the DataFrame.
+In the example above, there were no announcements on Jan first, second and third.

 It should be noted that ``ecal`` fetches earnings announcements from ``api.earningscalendar.net`` by default.
-This source limits us to 1 call per second but you don't have to worry about this because the ``ecal.ECNFetcher`` throttles calls to the API to prevent rate limiting.
-For information on creating your own fetchers please see http://ecal.readthedocs.io.
+This source limits us to 1 call per second.
+However you don't have to worry about this because the ``ecal.ECNFetcher`` throttles calls to the API to prevent rate limiting.
+That said, please note that this fetcher gets announcements one day at a time which means if you want 30 days, it's going to take 30 seconds to get that data.
+Yikes.
+Fear not... that's why ``ecal`` comes with caching.

 Caching
 ~~~~~~~

-``ecal`` supports caching so that repeated calls don't actually make calls to the server.
-This is important because the default fetcher, ``ecal.ECNFetcher`` uses ``api.earningscalendar.net`` as the source and that API is rate limited, at approximately one second per call.
-Runtime caching in enabled by default which means  calls during your programs execution will be cached.
-However, the ``ecal.RuntimeCache`` is only temporary and the next time your program runs it will call the API.
+``ecal`` supports caching so that repeated calls to ``ecal.get()`` don't actually make calls to the server.
+Runtime caching is enabled by default which means calls during your program's execution will be cached.
+However, the ``ecal.RuntimeCache`` is only temporary and the next time your program runs it will call the API again.

 Persistent on disk caching is provided via ``ecal.SqliteCache`` and can be easily enabled by setting ``ecal.default_cache`` once before calls to ``ecal.get()``: